Skip to content

 Page with API

-When you need to fetch data from a backend API, you can add a custom controller by creating an api.server.js file in the same directory as your page component.
+When you need a backend API, you can add a custom controller by creating an api.server.js (or api.server.ts) file in the same directory as your page component.
 The controller uses defineCustomController to set up custom API endpoints for your page.

 Example: